RibSeg v2: A Large-scale Benchmark for Rib Labeling and Anatomical Centerline Extraction: Methodology

 \subsection{Pipeline Overview}

+Note that \emph{RibSeg v2} contains 2 tasks: 1) rib labeling and 2) anatomical centerline extraction from CT scans.
+Considering that rib centerlines can be easily obtained from rib labeling segmentation of high quality, we benchmark \emph{RibSeg v2} with a single pipeline that first segments individual ribs from CT scans and then extract centerlines from the segmentation.
+Specifically, rib labeling is formulated as a multi-class segmentation task and centerlines are extracted using skeletonization-based methods.

 As depicted in Fig.~\ref{fig:pipeline}, the pipeline is divided into three steps.
 1) CT denoising: we first preprocessed the input CT scans to obtain the denoised CT volumes through morphological methods.
-2) Point-based rib labeling: we converted the CT volume to point clouds and applied a 2-stage point-based method to first obtain the binary rib segmentation and then segment individual ribs with a second model.
+2) Point-based rib labeling: we converted the CT volume to point clouds and applied a two-stage point-based method to first obtain the binary rib segmentation and then segment individual ribs with a second model.
 Then the resultant label prediction is post-processed for centerline extraction.
-3) Rib centerline extraction: based on the labeled segmentation, the centerlines are extracted through a variant of the TEASAR method.
+3) Rib centerline extraction: based on the labeled segmentation, the centerlines are extracted through skeletonization methods.